ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS ALB(Application Load Balancer)**:
 	periodically sends requests to its registered targets to test their status.
 These tests are called *health checks*.
-Each load balancer node routes requests only to the healthy targets in the enabled Availability Zones for the load balancer. is a managed resource.
-You cannot track nor view its resource utilization.
+Each load balancer node routes requests only to the healthy targets in the enabled Availability Zones for the load balancer.
+	==is a managed resource.
+You cannot track nor view its resource utilization.==

 ==**SNI (Server Name Indication)** is a feature allowing you to expose multiple SSL certs if the client supports it.==
 	 some older browsers do not support SNI and will not be able to establish a connection with CloudFront to load the HTTPS version of your content.